CrowdLinker/nestbox/README.md

 Docker image that can be used to run NestJS apps.

+This image comes with `nano` and `bash` pre-installed for better file debugging.

 ## How to Setup

 Add your NestJS app service in the following manner to your `docker-compose.yml` file.